Ren Gill: 2026–present

+"Asylum" by Inpatient (Ren, Chris Webby, JP On Da Track)

+What started out as a vague project idea during the filming of the video for "Baggage" 2024, ended up becoming a 15 track album.
+It was produced in the course of two shut-ins in 2025 at Webby's residence in Connecticut, USA.
+Released independently on 22 July 2026.
+"Asylum, The Documentary" grants a look behind the scenes.

 Personal life

-Ren studied music at Bath Spa University's Newton Park Campus. and graduated with a Bachelor of Arts with Honours degree in Commercial Music.
+Ren studied music at Bath Spa University's Newton Park Campus and graduated with a Bachelor of Arts with Honours degree in Commercial Music.

-Losing a friend

-On 28 December 2010, Ren lost one of his best friends, Joe Hughes to suicide.
-The two had been friends since childhood, having met when Ren was 8.
-Joe's death deeply affected Ren and has influenced him to open up and write songs that talk about mental and emotional health.
-Ren often chooses to use his public persona to help raise awareness about mental health issues and chronic health conditions.

-In 2011, Ren wrote the song "Freckled Angels" as a tribute to Joe.
-The song was included on Ren's debut album of the same name, which he dedicated to Joe.
-The songs "For Joe" and the last verse of the song “Suicide” are also tributes to him.
-There is also a Welsh restaurant in Menai Bridge called Freckled Angel that is dedicated to Joe.

 Fundraiser for the Beaumaris RNLI in Anglesey

-The RNLI lifeboat crews on Anglesey helped with the extensive search for Joe Hughes, who jumped from the Menai Suspension Bridge in 2010.
-When the call for help came, RNLI volunteers in Beaumaris jumped into action and quickly started searching for Joe.
-They and the other RNLI Anglesey crews continued searching for him for several days.

-Ren wanted to thank the RNLI for their work in saving people's lives and for the effort they put in trying to find Joe.
-He started a fundraiser to benefit the RNLI crews on Anglesey.
-He let his fans know about the volunteer organisation and its selfless work.
+Ren started a fundraiser to benefit the RNLI crews on Anglesey due to the organisation helping search for Hughes.
+He let his fans know about the volunteer organisation.
 They responded, reaching the initial £5,000 target in one day, and they continued to donate.
 On 27 June 2023, Ren presented a £21,000 cheque to the RNLI team on Beaumaris.

 Health issues

 Ren has Lyme disease, which went undiagnosed for many years, leaving him with ongoing health problems.
 Since becoming sick, Ren has said that his life's work has been closely related to looking for better ways to deal with mental health issues.

-Ren's symptoms started in 2009.
-He was attending Bath Spa University at the time, and his symptoms caused him to struggle with his studies.
-His symptoms continued to worsen, getting to the point where he was bedridden for up to 23 hours a day.

-For years, he went from doctor to doctor and therapist to therapist, trying to find out what was wrong with him.
-Lyme disease was misdiagnosed as having bipolar disorder, because initially his symptoms would come and go.
+His Lyme disease was misdiagnosed as bipolar disorder, because initially his symptoms would come and go.
 He was also misdiagnosed with chronic fatigue syndrome and depression.
 He was given numerous medications.
-His health only got worse and worse.
 When conventional treatments didn't work, he tried numerous supplements and turned to alternative health practitioners and spiritual healing practices.
-Nothing worked.
 As a result, he developed stress-induced psychosis and PTSD.